antonio-leitao/printing-press/README.md

 # Features
 - Save latex templates in only one place instead of creating multiple instances.
-- Clean your wokring directory by only having the content.
+- Clean your working directory by only having the content.
 - Experiment with different templates instantaneously.

 # Basic Usage